nobodyscripts/LeafBlowerScript/Readme.md

 with "Apply" if you wish to change from your stored settings.
 Use WW if not used for 30seconds while spammer is running, incase stuck.

+F9: BossFarmUsesSeeds added to spam seeds during boss farm and secondary usage.
+F9: Hotkey added H for seed bag use.

 ## TODO

 Claw offset doesn't save negative numbers.